entrypoint-lv/DataTableQueryBuilder/docs/guide/how-it-works.md

    1. Find a match between fields in the request and properties of the source `UserListData` projection model by matching their names (ignoring the case sensitivity).

-   2. For each filtering clause in the request, set the default [value matching strategy](value-matching) based on the type of the property in the source `UserListData` projection model.
+   2. For each filtering clause in the request, determine the [value matching strategy](value-matching) based on the type of the property in the source `UserListData` projection model.

 As the result, with the above request and configuration, the base LINQ query will be extended in the following way: